 (15) An Emergency Service Volunteer is a Student who is registered as a member of any formally endorsed state, territory or federal emergency services or humanitarian organisation or other competent authority under a State Disaster Plan.

-(18) Subject to the limiting provisions of any applicable University rule, policy or course rules and within constraints for academic accreditation requirements, and the Student achieving all requirements for the unit and course, some of the following adjustments or modifications may be approved for a Student who is an Elite Athlete or Emergency Service Volunteer, however are exclusive of guarantee:
+(20) Subject to the limiting provisions of any applicable University rule, policy or course rules and within constraints for academic accreditation requirements, and the Student achieving all requirements for the unit and course, some of the following adjustments or modifications may be approved for a Student who is an Elite Athlete, ADF Reservist or Emergency Service Volunteer, however are exclusive of guarantee:

-(19) Applications for special consideration and/or special assessment must be submitted in accordance with the relevant School's extension policy and/or in compliance with any applicable University Rule, policy or course rule.
-The University recognises the nature and extent of commitments for Elite Athletes and Emergency Service Volunteers can be unpredictable and outside a Student's control.
+(21) Applications for special consideration and/or special assessment must be submitted in accordance with the relevant School's extension policy and/or in compliance with any applicable University Rule, policy or course rule.
+The University recognises the nature and extent of commitments for Elite Athletes, Defence Reservists and Emergency Service Volunteers can be unpredictable and outside a Student's control.
 A Student is expected to plan for known commitments in advance and is required to seek assistance as soon as possible to ensure the best outcome, as the timing of requests may have an impact on the University's capacity to provide assistance.

-(21) In the event an Elite Athlete or an Emergency Service Volunteer is forced to withdraw from unit/s after the census date of the unit/s to participate in training or sporting commitments or in order to undertake full-time emergency volunteer service, they can apply for remission of their Higher Education Loan Program (HELP) liability and/or refund of Student contribution amounts or tuition fees (if paid upfront) in accordance with relevant legislation.
+(23) In the event an Elite Athlete, an ADF Reservist or an Emergency Service Volunteer is forced to withdraw from unit/s after the census date of the unit/s to participate in training or sporting commitments or in order to undertake full-time service, they can apply for remission of their Higher Education Loan Program (HELP) liability and/or refund of Student contribution amounts or tuition fees (if paid upfront) in accordance with relevant legislation.
 Students should submit their application on the relevant forms with the required documentation to Student Administration and Services.

-(26) Effective Date is the date on which this Rule will take effect.
+(31) Effective Date is the date on which this Procedure will take effect.